 If an application is made for a Foundation, Voluntary Aided, Academy or Free School, the application will be passed to the school for consideration as these types of schools are their own admission authority.
-They will advise School Admissions if they are able to offer a place.
+The schools will confirm with School Admissions whether they are able to offer a place.